What Is the Plastic Piece Above the Tire Called?

 - Pull the old liner away.
 If it is trapped behind the bumper edge or rocker trim, loosen that edge carefully instead of forcing it.

 - Clean the wheel well.
-Remove packed dirt, leaves, and salt residue so the new liner sits flat.
+Remove packed dirt, leaves, and road residue so the replacement can sit correctly.

 - Test-fit the replacement.
-Line up every mounting hole before tightening anything.
+Line up every mounting point before fully tightening anything.

 - Check tire clearance.
-Turn the steering wheel fully left and right, then confirm the liner does not rub the tire.
+Turn the steering wheel fully left and right and confirm the liner does not contact the tire or interfere with moving components.

-If the mounting tabs on the bumper or fender are broken, a new liner may not stay secure on its own.
-In that case, you may need replacement brackets, repair clips, or body-shop help.
+If mounting tabs on the bumper, fender, or liner are broken, a replacement liner may not stay secure by itself.
+The repair may also require a bracket, retainer, adjacent trim repair, or body-shop work.

 Frequently Asked Questions